icodeforlove/doapi/README.md

 # doapi

-The doapi module allows you to communicate with the [DigitalOcean API](https://developers.digitalocean.com/documentation/v2/) from node.js in a promise friendly manner.
+The doapi module allows you to communicate with the [DigitalOcean API V2](https://developers.digitalocean.com/documentation/v2/) from node.js in a promise friendly manner.

 ## Installation